esterpantaleo/daf-d3-react-mappa_dei_quartieri/README.md

 If "NIL", or "SEZCENS", is the unique identifier of a polygon (a feature in the geojson file), results.js elements must have a property "NIL", or "SEZCENS", containing the identifiers of each polygon.
 Each other property in the results.js file is a different dataset to be associated to each polygon.

 ## Json file
-To get the results.js file we need Istat data [aggregated on "sezioni di censimento"](src/data/Milano/preprocessing/istat_2011_Milano.csv), a mapping between "sezioni di censimento" and our polygons, and we need to apply some formulas
+To get the results.js file we need Istat data [aggregated on "sezioni di censimento"](src/data/Milano/preprocessing/istat_2011_Milano.csv), a mapping between "sezioni di censimento" and our polygons, and we need to apply some formulas.
 ### Extracting Istat data
 Istat data has been downloaded from ISTAT at this [link](http://www.istat.it/storage/cartografia/variabili-censuarie/dati-cpa_2011.zip), subfolder "Sezioni di censimento" (documentation available [here](https://www.istat.it/it/files/2013/11/Descrizione-dati-Pubblicazione-2016.03.09.pdf)).
 Data for a specific "comune" has been extracted as follows: